Combination and interpretation of differential Higgs boson production cross sections in proton-proton collisions at $\sqrt{s}$ = 13 TeV: kappa -framework interpretation

-It should be noted that the vector of signal strength modifiers includes one parameter per bin per decay channel, hence the procedure exemplified in Eq.(\ref{eq:weights_spectra}) is not necessary in this case.
+It should be noted that the vector of signal strength modifiers includes one parameter per bin per decay channel, hence the procedure exemplified in Eq.~(\ref{eq:weights_spectra}) is not necessary in this case.
 Since the parametrizations are derived in the full phase space, the acceptance term is not included in the signal strength modifiers.
 These considerations lead to the following form for the vector of signal strength modifiers:

-Figure~\ref{fig:yukawa_2D_superimposed} shows the constraints on \kappab and \kappac when assuming a coupling dependence of the branching fractions (left) and implemented as nuisance parameters with no dependence on the couplings an no prior constraint, \ie, floating (right).
+Figure~\ref{fig:yukawa_2D_superimposed} shows the constraints on \kappab and \kappac when including the coupling dependence of the branching fraction (left) and when implemented as nuisance parameters with no branching-fraction dependence on the couplings and no prior constraint, \ie, floating (right).
 The shapes of the constraints are similar to the ones obtained in Ref.~\cite{tk_paper}.
 They are in agreement with the SM at 68\% confidence level (\CL).

 The observed and expected two-dimensional confidence intervals for \kappat\ and \cg\ are shown in Fig.~\ref{fig:top_cgkt_2D}.
 For the case of coupling dependence of the branching fractions, the normalization of the spectrum is, by construction, equal to the SM normalization for the set of coefficients satisfying \\ $12 \cg + \kappat \simeq 1$.
 The shape of the parametrized spectrum, $s$, is calculated by normalizing the differential cross section to 1: